-- Use the Favourite function so you can jump to your favourite shows, podcasts and playlists.
+- Use the Favourite feature so you can jump to your favourite Radio Shows, Podcasts and Playlists.

-- Try the Save For Later function to tag content you’ll get to another time.
+- Try the Bookmark features to tag content you’ll get to another time.

-- The new Play Status and Recently Played functions allow you to revisit and review your listening activity, in case you want to pick up where you left off.
+- The Play Status and Recently Played features allow you to revisit and review your listening activity, in case you want to pick up where you left off.

-- Set the Sleep Timer so you can fall asleep to your favourite shows, podcasts and playlists.
+- Set the Sleep Timer so you can fall asleep to your favourite Radio Shows, Podcasts and Playlists.